xd009642/streamer-template/doc/03_the_model.md

 static FIRST_RUN: AtomicBool = AtomicBool::new(true);

 /// A fake stub model.
-This will be a model of only hyperparameters and
+This will be a model of only hyperparameters
 #[derive(Clone, Debug, Deserialize)]
 #[serde(default)]
 pub struct Model {